MARCH 2027

 400 x 300 x 200 cm

-Drawing on Hong Kong’s first dinosaur fossil discovery in 2024, this project reflects on how life and objects are preserved across time.
-Inspired by natural fossilisation and amber formation, Mok uses 3D scanning and printing as a form of “accelerated fossilisation,” transforming everyday objects into ceramic and resin works that are conceptually preserved.
-Presented as a living workshop within a fictional laboratory, the installation addresses questions of permanence, value, and memory in the digital age.
+Drawing on Hong Kong’s first dinosaur fossil discovery in 2024, this project reflected on how life and objects are preserved across time.
+Inspired by natural fossilisation and amber formation, Mok used 3D scanning and printing as a form of “accelerated fossilisation,” transforming everyday objects into ceramic and resin works that were conceptually preserved.
+Presented as a living workshop within a fictional laboratory, the installation addressed questions of permanence, value, and memory in the digital age.

 (Collaborator: Carmen Tsui, Myron Lai, Simon Wu)